BA (Hons) Contemporary Performance

 - Forming new companies and creating original work

 - Working with Third Sector organisations and broader educational work

 - Further specialist study/training at postgraduate level for example PGCE

 Visit our UK/EU Tuition Fees section to find out more.

 Overseas Tuition Fees

 Visit our Overseas Fees section to find out more.

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Bursaries and Scholarships section.

-The industry is a very broad and varied one and our degree programmes aim to prepare you to find your place within it: starting your career; undertaking further intensive training; or engaging in postgraduate study.
+In a broad and wonderfully varied creative industry, our degree programmes aim to prepare you to find your place and to get your voice heard!
+Whether that is by helping you start your career; advising upon further intensive training possibilities; or engaging in postgraduate study.

-The course is essentially practical in nature but with an academic foundation so that your practical skills are grounded in theoretical understanding.
+The course is practical in nature but benefits from an academic foundation so that your practical skills are grounded in theoretical understanding and developed simultaneously.